kentdlee/Pages/index.rst

 Quick Links
 ------------------------
+Here are links to tools I have written.
+These tools are free to use for educational purposes and commercial purposes.
+If you wish to incorporate any of these tools into a commercial application, you should contact me to get a license to use the code.
+Again, the tools are free to use commercially.
+If you want to use the source code (in full or in part) in a product, then you need to license the code from me.

+* `SRMStoFigs <https://kentdlee.github.io/SRMStoFigsPage/_build/html/index.html>`_ is a tool for creating control/data flow diagrams of complex systems.
+It is useful in designing and debugging complex systems.

 Here are direct links for the resources I have written for teaching.
 You are welcome to use anything you find here for non-commercial, educational use.